pkill37/refined-facebook/README.md

 # Refined Facebook

 A Chrome extension that enforces the [mobile version of Facebook](https://m.facebook.com), which consumes very little resources, loads really fast and is **much less distracting**.
+Inspired by [Refined Wikipedia](https://github.com/ismamz/refined-wikipedia).

 ## Install